 Artists in 2019

-Pako Festa will host over 60 groups performing across six stages on the day!
+Pako Festa hosted over 60 groups performing across six stages on the day!

 HKUD Lado Geelong